 Be sure to create a channel that is dedicated solely to random conversations and sharing.

-14. Outdoor Scavenger Hunt
+10. Outdoor Scavenger Hunt

 Scavenger hunts aren’t just for co-located teams.
-Online teams can participate in them too!

-Tasks can include:
+Tasks can include things like:

 You can create the scavenger hunt yourself, or you can use an app like GooseChase to facilitate it.